walterpg/google-drive-sync/doc/readme.txt

   to the Google Drive, replacing the old version.
 * Upload: The open database is uploaded to the Google Drive creating a new file or replacing an existing version.
-* Download: The remote version of the open database is downloaded into the directory of the open database to a new file with a timestamp appended to the file name.
-The open database is NOT replaced.
+* Download: The remote version of the open database is downloaded replacing the open database.

 The Synchronize mode can be configured to run automatically when the open database is saved.